 Dental bridges or teeth inserts have long been used as a replacement for teeth that have been lost or extracted due to decay or damage.
-A dental implant supported full-arch bridge is often the perfect solution for many patients.
-The dental implants provide a permanent foundation for the bridge which replaces a full set of teeth and can be used on upper and lower jaws.
+A dental implant-supported full-arch bridge is often the perfect solution for many patients.
+The dental implants provide a permanent foundation for the bridge, which replaces a full set of teeth and can be used on upper and lower jaws.
 The bridge will look, feel and function very similar to natural teeth.
-It should stand up to the daily wear and tear of eating, talking, and should look natural and be comfortable.
-As a option, Aria perfers the advanatages of dental implants zirconia.
+It should stand up to the daily wear and tear of eating and talking, and it should look natural and be comfortable.
+As an option, Aria prefers the advanatages of dental implants zirconia.

 What is the Difference between Acrylic and Zirconia Dental Bridge?

 Acrylic bridges are cheaper than zirconia bridges but are required to be repaired or repolished every 2-3 years.
-General eating and talking can take a toll on the permeable acrylic resin, which causing it to attract plaque and bacteria build up.
+General eating and talking can take a toll on the permeable acrylic resin, which causes it to attract plaque and bacteria buildup.

 Zirconia bridges are more expensive initially but are non-porous and far more durable.
-They require less maintenance, and considered cheaper over the long term.
-Zirconia bridges can withstand significant stress and are chip resistant, have less fractures and general wear.
-Zirconia has the lowest surface ‘free energy’ which means that bacteria do not adhere to its surface reducing plaque – no other material has this feature.
+They require less maintenance and are considered cheaper over the long term.
+Zirconia bridges can withstand significant stress and are chip-resistant, and have less fractures and general wear.
+Zirconia has the lowest surface ‘free energy’, which means that bacteria do not adhere to its surface, reducing plaque – no other material has this feature.

-Acrylic bridges are aesthetically pleasing, but tend to look more artificial.
-The stain fairly easily, and require more professional cleaning than that of the zirconia prosthetic material.
+Acrylic bridges are aesthetically pleasing but tend to look more artificial.
+They stain fairly easily and require more professional cleaning than that of the zirconia prosthetic material.
 They are in the same aesthetic class as a traditional denture.

 Zirconia bridges achieve a result that is very similar to natural teeth.
-The zirconia option is made from a single block design.
-Zirconia is considered the most advanced restorative material available that can mimics the natural aspects and anatomical function like natural teeth.
+The zirconia option is made from a single-block design.
+Zirconia is considered the most advanced restorative material available that can mimic the natural aspects and anatomical functions like natural teeth.
 Otherwise known as “white steel”, it is the most robust, resilient prosthetic material that does not change colour, accumulate stain, deteriorate, or wear over the years of function.
-Patients who have a clenching or grinding habit may be more suitable with a zirconia prosthesis due to its far more superior structural properties compared to acrylic.
+Patients who have a clenching or grinding habit may be more suitable with a zirconia prosthesis due to its far superior structural properties compared to acrylic.

 How are Zirconia Bridges made?